hugolantaume/credit_card_bins/README.md

 The Issuer Identification Number (IIN), previously known as Bank Identification Number (BIN) is the first six numbers of a credit card.
 These identify the institution that issued the card to the card holder and provide useful information about the card that can help make your payments flow smarter.

+The database is located in lib/data and the gem does not use any third-party API.

 ## Installation

 Add this line to your application's Gemfile: